Chopin1983/Readme.md/README.md

 ##  Fortuna-1-liga
   - Create table -> Matches, all tables with team lineups, Players, Match_Details in this order
   - Bulk insert all ready tables, or insert Yours by:
+    Note: Every club has own code, like bottom.
+Wisła Kraków has numbers between 100 and 199.
+    It consist of 1 - is number of the team, 30 - is ID of the player (not on a T-shirt) in this team.

   Example: